dcremonini/openserverless-site-d4rkstart/content/en/docs/installation-new/prereq/docker/_index.md

 ### Windows

-You require the 64 bit edition in Intel Architecture of a recent version of Windows (at least version 10).
-The installer `nuv` does not run on 32 bit versions nor in the ARM architecture.
+The 64 bit edition on Intel Architecture of a recent version of Windows (at least version 10) is required.
+The installer `ops` does not run on 32 bit versions nor in the ARM architecture.

 Download and install [Docker